Advertising and Marketing Options on RMN News Sites

 RMN content and news services are being managed by Rakesh Raman who is a national award-winning journalist and founder of the humanitarian organization RMN Foundation.
 Besides working at senior editorial positions with leading media companies, he was writing an exclusive edit-page column regularly for The Financial Express (a daily business newspaper of The Indian Express Group).

-Nowadays, for the past more than 10 years, he has been running his own global news services on multiple news sites covering subjects such as politics, technology, education, and entertainment.
-He also runs various environment protection, education awareness, and anti-corruption campaigns, and publishes research reports on different subjects.
+Nowadays, for the past 12 years, he has been running his own global news services on multiple news sites.
+He runs various environment protection, education awareness, and anti-corruption campaigns, and publishes digital magazines and research reports on different subjects.

-Earlier, he had also been associated with the United Nations (UN) through the United Nations Industrial Development Organization (UNIDO) as a digital media expert to help businesses use technology for brand marketing and business development.
-Click here to see his work.
+Earlier, he had been associated with the United Nations (UN) through the United Nations Industrial Development Organization (UNIDO) as a digital media expert to help businesses use technology for brand marketing and business development.

+In order to inform the Indian citizens and the global community about the extent of corruption in India, he compiled and released in October 2022 a comprehensive report on corruption in the country.
+Under the title “India Corruption Research Report 2022 (ICRR 2022),” the research report covers diverse aspects of corruption in India.

+At present, Rakesh is associated with the Varieties of Democracy (V-Dem) Project as a Country Expert for India to provide expert research inputs on multiple topics pertaining to democracy and governance.
+The V-Dem Project is managed by V-Dem Institute under the University of Gothenburg, Sweden.
+Currently, he is also working as an editor for Wikipedia, which is a free online global encyclopedia.

 Contact